 Why You Need a Serving of Yogurt Every Day

 Yogurt is more than just a creamy indulgence.
 Made from fermented milk, yogurt is a rich source of probiotics, friendly bacteria that include Lactobacillus and Bifidobacterium, which are similar to the varieties of probiotics found naturally in your digestive system.
-Having enough of these "good bugs" in your body can help prevent digestive disorders like irritable bowel syndrome and diarrhea.
+Having enough of these "good bacteria" in your body can help prevent digestive disorders like irritable bowel syndrome and diarrhea.

 Even people with lactose intolerance are often able to eat yogurt because the bacteria helps with digestion.
 Probiotics are also vital to your immune system: A recent Swedish study found that people who were given Lactobacillus got sick less often and missed fewer work days.